deartc/Quality-Project-Teresa-Hawkins/README.md

  QA Testing Project Instructions:

 To run the project do the following: Clone github.com/deartc/Quality-Project-Teresa-Hawkins.
-(Any other instructions I need to include goes here).
-The extensions used were C# and Net.
-The NuGets used were xunit and others.

     #1: Test Presentation